KieranBest/Final-Year-Project/Documentation.md

   }
 ```

-Multiple major notes being held is displayed in Figure 11.
+Multiple major notes being held is displayed in Figure 13.

-> **Figure 11: Multiple Major Keys**
+> **Figure 13: Multiple Major Keys**
 >
 > ![Multiple Major Keys](/images/milestone1.2.png)

-Multiple major notes with a sharp note being held is displayed in Figure 12.
+Multiple major notes with a sharp note being held is displayed in Figure 14.

-> **Figure 12: Multiple Major Keys with a Sharp Key**
+> **Figure 14: Multiple Major Keys with a Sharp Key**
 >
 > ![Multiple Major Keys with a Sharp Key](/images/milestone1.3.png)

-Multiple sharp notes being held is displayed in Figure 13.
+Multiple sharp notes being held is displayed in Figure 15.

-> **Figure 13: Multiple Sharp Keys**
+> **Figure 15: Multiple Sharp Keys**
 >
 > ![Multiple Sharp Keys](/images/milestone1.4.png)

-After that, a keyboard produces sound so that was the logical next step.
+After that, a keyboard produces sound so that was the logical next step (Milestone 1: Objectives: 12 & 13).
 This was done by firstly creating an oscillator that uses a digital synthesizer to produce a tone when any key is pressed and stopping the sound once the note is removed.
 After that calculating a frequency based on the note number to attain specific note tones (Music and Coding, 2022).
 This was done by the following script:

 ```JavaScript
   window.AudioContext = window.AudioContext || window.webkitAudioContext;